dcunited001/dcunited001.github.io/_posts/2018-01-31-semioteleological-revolution-a-sociophysical-phase-change.md

     jewel: Britain.
 Why were the Britain isles so important?
 Like Japan in the East, there was no way to conquer them without maritime invasion.

-- There was one problem though: that swords not going to be very
-  sharp: you're going to need to visit the lady in the lake

 ### The Search for the Holy Grail